 - In a small bowl or measuring cup, whisk together the olive oil, rice vinegar, honey, and soy sauce.
 Taste and add additional vinegar, honey, or soy sauce as desired.
 Pour over the slaw, then toss to combine.

-- To serve: Warm the tortillas in the microwave for a few seconds, covered with a damp towel to keep them moist.
+- To serve, warm the tortillas in the microwave for a few seconds, covered with a damp towel to keep them moist.
 Fill with shredded pork, then top with the broccoli slaw.
 Enjoy!

-- Leftover slaw can be stored in the refrigerator for up to 2 days (you can extend the time to about 3 to 4 days, though the texture will become somewhat mushy).
+- TO STORE: Leftover pork can be stored in the refrigerator for 4 to 5 days.
+Leftovers of the slaw can be stored in the refrigerator for up to 2 days (you can extend the time to about 3 to 4 days, though the texture will become somewhat mushy).